 Which I really needed.
 I fell on my first two run-throughs of my program, first out of my sit spin and then from my usually reliable Ina Bauer.
 I gradually warmed up, relaxed, and skated several clean run-throughs.
 I skated so hard for that half hour that I was soaked with sweat by the end.
 That’s rare in a really cold ice rink!

-I whipped into my dress and drove to the second rink, where I discovered that my coach was not there because he was sick.
-Another coach who I also love and work with was there to help me out.
+I whipped into my dress and drove to the second rink, where I discovered that coach Ty was not there because he was sick.
+Coach Lisa, who I also love and work with, was there to help me out.
 She gave me advice that I needed to fix my back spin and sit spin, which were both giving me problems at the beginning of the warmup.
 There’s usually only a five-minute warmup but my group of skaters had an unusually long warmup time while the judges were taking a break– very helpful.

 When my time rolled around I felt eager to get out there and skate my program.
 That’s not always the case, so it started me off on a good note.
 I hit all my elements, though I felt like I could hear my coach holding her breath as I wound up for the sit spin.
 I breathed, felt the music, and even smiled a little.
 And I finished the program on time without rushing the end.
 It was a good skate!